Tsubashi/botc_tokens/README.md

 ### Grouping tokens
 Once you have created your token images, you can use the `group` command to organize the tokens into a single printable sheet.
-This command requires a JSON file with the role info, which can be obtained from the [official script tool](https://script.bloodontheclocktower.com/).
+This command requires a JSON file with desired role grouping, which can be created using the [official script tool](https://script.bloodontheclocktower.com/).
 ```bash
 botc_tokens group /path/to/script.json --token-dir /path/to/tokens --output-dir /path/to/printables